Accelerated core collapse in tidally stripped self-interacting dark matter halos: Temporal evolution of central density

-\sectiontitle{Temporal evolution of central density} We show the evolution of the central density $\rho_c$ for initially NFW and initially truncated NFW (TNFW) profiles in the left panel of Fig.~\ref{fig:central_density_evolution}.
+We focus on the central density $\rho_c$, defined as the average density of the innermost region of the halo specified in our analysis (at $\tilde{r} < 0.01$, as described in Appendix~\ref{app:implementation}).
+We show the evolution of $\rho_c$ for initially NFW and initially TNFW profiles in the left panel of Fig.~\ref{fig:central_density_evolution}.
 For the cross sections of interest, the halos remain in the LMFP limit well into the runaway phase of collapse (the nearly vertical portion of the curves).
 In the LMFP regime, Eq.~\eqref{eq:heat_transfer} is independent of the value of $\tilde{\sigma}_m$ and thus the gravothermal evolution shown holds for all $\sigma_m \leq 10~\cm^2/\g$.

 For all three profiles, the central density drops as the core of the halo forms and rises again as the core begins to collapse.
 The minimum core density occurs approximately when the luminosity $L$ in the central region of the halo transitions from being negative (positive temperature gradient) to being positive (negative temperature gradient).
-The minimum density for halos with no tidal stripping is about $3 \, \rho_s$, independent of cross section.
+The minimum density for halos with no tidal stripping is about $3 \, \rho_s$, independent of the cross section.
 For the cases with tidal stripping, the collapse time becomes shorter and the minimum core density is higher.
 For the NFW profile, only for cross sections $\sigma_m \gtrsim 4~\cm^2/\g$ do we find the central density rise as the core begins to collapse within the lifetime of the Universe.
 However, for the TNFW profile with truncation at $r_t=r_s$ and $r_t=3\, r_s$, cross sections of $\sigma_m \gtrsim 0.4~\cm^2/\g$ and $2~\cm^2/\g$, respectively, have started to collapse by today.